thanos-io/thanos/docs/components/query-frontend.md

                               Enable partial response for queries if no partial_response param is specified.
                               --no-query-range.partial-response for disabling.
+      --query-range.metadata.default-time-range=0s
+                              The default metadata time range duration for retrieving labels through Labels and Series API when the range parameters are not specified.
+The zero value means range covers the time since the beginning.
       --query-range.response-cache-config-file=<file-path>
                               Path to YAML file that contains response cache configuration.